groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/igs-to-tiff.md

         - icon: "far fa-file-IGS"
           title: " About IGS File Format"
           content: |
             A file with .igs (Initial Graphics Exchange) extension is a 2D-3D design exchange file format that is independent of source or destination file format specifications used by CAD applications.
-It is be used to exchange design information about circuit diagrams, wireframe, freeform surface between two independent systems.
-It is similar to IGES and is primary requirement of manufacturers for pricing and designing molds for your product.
-IGS has most recently been replaced by the newer STEP(.STP) file format.
-IGS files can be opened by applications such as Autodesk, FreeCAD, CADEX CAD Exchanger and other similar applications.
+It is used to exchange design information about circuit diagrams, wireframes, the freeform surfaces between two independent systems.
+IGS files can be opened by applications such as Autodesk, FreeCAD, CADEX CAD Exchanger, and other similar applications.

           link: "https://docs.fileformat.com/cad/igs/"

     format:
         # format loop
-        - icon: "far fa-file-TIFF"
+        - icon: "far fa-image"
           title: " About TIFF File Format"
           content: |
             TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is extensible and has underwent several revisions that allows the inclusion of an unlimited amount of private or special-purpose information.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"